JohnPAguirre/AtlantaAstronomyPiFinderPresentation/presentation/john-digital-finder-scopes.md

 - Tolerance: ~0.007 (adjustable for lens distortion)
 - Search strategy varies: ASTAP does a spiral search from a hint position; tetra3/cedar-solve searches the full database (lost-in-space)
-- Match enough quads → you've identified the field
+- Match enough quads â†’ you've identified the field

 ---